mapbox/rio-mbtiles/README.rst

       -o, --output PATH               Path to output file (optional alternative to a positional arg).

-      --append                        Append tiles to an existing file.
+      --append / --overwrite          Append tiles to an existing file or overwrite.
-      --overwrite                     Always overwrite an existing output file.

       --title TEXT                    MBTiles dataset title.
       --description TEXT              MBTiles dataset description.
       --overlay                       Export as an overlay (the default).